thoughtspot/thoughtspot.github.io/_spotiq/customization.md

 ![]({{ site.baseurl }}/images/spotiq-where-customize.png)

-Regardless of where you are in the ThoughtSpot UI, the **SpotIQ** window has the same layout.
-The columns, of course, are specific to the data you launched the dialog from.
+Regardless of where you run **SpotIQ analyze** in ThoughtSpot, the **SpotIQ** window has the same layout.
+The columns displayed, though, are specific to the data from which you run **SpotIQ analyze**.

 ![]({{ site.baseurl }}/images/spotiq-customize-analysis-include.png)

-This dialog has two tabs:
+This window has two tabs:
 * **Columns**, where you can explicitly indicate which columns to include in a SpotIQ analysis.
 (You can select all, some, or none.)
 * **Advanced**, where you can run custom analyses and incorporate R scripts into SpotIQ.

-The **Advanced** tab is by far the most advanced panel.
+The **Advanced** tab has many options.
 (The panel scrolls, so more algorithms are available than are shown in the picture below.)

  ![]({{ site.baseurl }}/images/spotiq-customize-algorithms.png)